-Spray foam insulation is a two-in-one home insulation and air-sealing solution that can help homes and businesses increase comfort and reduce energy consumption.
-Spray foam insulation expands when applied, creating an air barrier that other forms of insulation (fiberglass and cellulose) cannot.
-Here at The Hayes Company, we offer crawl space insulation and insulation removal for residential and commercial locations.
-Read on to learn more about the benefits of spray foam insulation, and give our spray foam contractors a call to schedule an attic insulation service today!
+Spray foam insulation is a two-in-one home insulation and air sealing solution that can help homes and businesses increase comfort and reduce energy consumption.
+Spray foam insulation expands when applied, creating an air barrier and insulating in one step.
+The Hayes Company we offer crawl space insulation and insulation removal for residential and commercial locations in Nashville & Kansas City.
+Read on to learn more about the benefits of spray foam insulation, and give our spray foam team a call to schedule an attic insulation service today!

 THE BENEFITS OF SPRAY FOAM INSULATION

-Spray foam insulation has a myriad of benefits for the homeowner and business owner.
+Spray foam insulation has many benefits for the homeowner and business owner.

-Increased Comfort – Spray foam insulation prevents drafts, improves air quality and enhances acoustics.
+Increased Comfort – Spray foam insulation prevents drafts, improves air quality by sealing air leaks, and enhances acoustics.

-Energy and Cost Savings – Spray foam insulation can reduce monthly energy costs 30 to 50 percent.
-Often, spray foam insulation can allow your family to downsize to a smaller home heating and air conditioning unit, saving you money and space.
+Energy and Cost Savings – Sealing air leaks and adding R-value with spray foam insulation can help reduce monthly energy costs.
+Effective spray foam insulation can require a smaller home heating and air conditioning unit, saving you money and space.

-Healthier Air in Your Home – Spray foam insulation seals the home from air movement, helping to reduce pollen, dust and allergens.
+Healthier Air in Your Home – Spray foam insulation seals the home from outside air infiltration, helping to reduce indoor pollen, dust and allergens.

-Flawless, Versatile Performance – Spray foam insulation expands 30-100 times its original sprayed-on volume,providing a near flawless air barrier and insulation layer, sealing all crevices in a single, easy step.
+Flawless, Versatile Performance – Spray foam insulation expands 30-100 times its original sprayed-on volume, providing an air barrier and insulation layer, sealing all crevices in a single, easy step.

 Durability to Last a Lifetime – Once applied, spray foam insulation will not shrink, sag or settle — even if it comes into contact with water.
 Spray foam insulation sticks to a wide of materials, including masonry, cement, metal studs, wood studs and rooflines.